 These grants are made only for programs and activities — including operating expenses and supplies necessary for those programs or activities.
 They are not made for building repair, replacement, or expansion.

 All materials necessary for completion of a Grant Application Form are available on this website.
 Please review carefully both our Grant Application Guidelines and Directions for Submission of Grant Applications before sending in your Grant Application.

-Applications for 2017 grants were accepted from Friday, April 7, 2017 until the deadline of midnight on Sunday, May 7, 2017.
+Applications for 2018 grants will be accepted from Friday, April 6, 2018 until the deadline of midnight on Sunday, May 6, 2018.
 Applications received either before or after the application window will not be considered.
-Please check back next year for information regarding the 2018 grant application window.
+Please check back next year for information regarding the 2019 grant application window.
 All applications for Foundation grants must be submitted electronically.

 Please contact us if you have any questions or concerns about Foundation grants or the grant application process.